 Custodial staking is the process of having the operator of the node be the recipient of the rewards of that node.
 This is true regardless of whether the node is a servicer or a validator.

-In this scenario, only one Pocket account is needed to run a node.
+In this scenario, only one Pocket account is involved in a staked node.
 This account handles all aspects of node maintenance such as staking, editing the stake, unjailing, and unstaking.

 Non-custodial staking can be initiated by any operator or output account with sufficient POKT balance.
-The staked POKT will be taken from the account that initiates staking, and sent to the output account when unstaked.
+The staked POKT will be taken from the account that initiates staking.

 Benefits of non-custodial staking